I. General Principles

 - Violations of University Policies: Students alleged to have violated certain University policies, such as the Research Integrity Policy, may be subject to investigation and sanctions under both this Code and the other policy.
 Disciplinary proceedings at the University will not be subject to challenge on the ground that other charges involving the same incident have been filed or resolved or that such proceedings constitute double jeopardy.

-- Time Limitations for Bringing a Complaint: A complaint may be brought at anytime, as long as the respondent is a current student of the University, as defined below, and has not graduated.
+- Time Limitations for Bringing a Complaint: Except as set forth herein, a complaint may be brought at any time, as long as the respondent is a current student of the University, as defined below, and has not graduated.
+Complaints involving alleged academic integrity violations may be brought against any current or former student.
 Potential complainants are reminded that the University’s ability to effectively investigate complaints can be hampered or negated by the passage of time.
 Therefore, potential complainants are encouraged to file complaints in a timely manner.

 - Campus: All property owned, leased, managed, or rented by Washington University in St. Louis.